gdborton/rrv4-ssr-and-code-splitting/README.md

    - One for server
    - Another for client
    - Third one (./webpack.serverless.js) for running in serverless
- - The server, starts with some static data, **and is never updated**, you'll lose your changes if you reload the page.
+ - The server starts with empty data.
+Run `curl -X POST http://localhost:3000/api/init` to load initial data.